 Go on a Ranger-led Bus Tour

-You also can go on a shuttle for a ranger-led, 90-minute tour every day.
-The tour starts at the Zion Canyon Visitor Center, and you can make free reservations at the information desk there up to three days in advance.
+You also can go on a shuttle for a ranger-led, 90-minute tour every day (Canceled during COVID).
+The tour starts at the Zion Canyon Visitor Center, and you can make free reservations at the information desk up to three days in advance.
 Group size is limited to 8 people to give others an opportunity to participate on the tours.
 No telephone reservations are accepted.